User999191/CQB-HELL/README.md

 				local hum = obj:FindFirstChildOfClass("Humanoid")
 				if not hum or hum.Health <= 0 then continue end

-				-- Try multiple common parts
-				for _, partName in ipairs({"Head", "HumanoidRootPart", "Torso", "UpperTorso"}) do local tPart = obj:FindFirstChild(partName)
+				for _, partName in ipairs({"Head", "HumanoidRootPart", "Torso", "UpperTorso", "LowerTorso"}) do local tPart = obj:FindFirstChild(partName)
 					if tPart and tPart:IsA("BasePart") then
 						if not tPart:GetAttribute("OrigSize") then